Print PDF

 Instructor Course Attendance and Teaching Requirements

-• Specialty Care / Level IIB Special Care Nursery Provides care to infants ≥ 32 weeks gestation and weighing ≥ 1500 grams who are moderately ill with problems that are expected to resolve rapidly and are not anticipated to need subspecialty services.
+• Specialty Care / Level II Special Care Nursery Provides care to infants ≥ 32 weeks gestation and weighing ≥ 1500 grams who are mildly to moderately ill with conditions that are expected to resolve rapidly, and are not anticipated to need subspecialty services on an urgent basis.
+Can provide continuous positive airway pressure (CPAP), and can provide up to 24 hours of conventional mechanical ventilation for conditions expected to resolve rapidly or until transport is achieved.

-• Subspecialty Care / Level III Neonatal Intensive Care Unit (NICU) Level IIB – plus able to provide sustained life support.
-Can provide comprehensive care for infants born < 32 weeks gestation and weighing < 1500 grams and infants born at all gestational ages and birth weights with critical illness.
-Able to provide a full range of respiratory support that may include conventional and/or high-frequency ventilation and inhaled nitric oxide.
-Can provide ventilatory support (endotracheal or nasotracheal intubation and positive pressure ventilation), care of umbilical venous and arterial catheters, intravenous medication administration, and care of unstable term and preterm infants.
+• Subspecialty Care / Level III Neonatal Intensive Care Unit (NICU) Provides comprehensive care for infants born at all gestational ages with mild to complex critical conditions that require advanced life support.
+Able to provide a full range of respiratory support that may include conventional and high-frequency ventilation and administration of inhaled nitric oxide.
+Can provide therapeutic hypothermia for treatment of hypoxic-ischemic encephalopathy.
+Skilled in the care of neonates with umbilical catheters and intravenous lines including central lines.

-• Subspecialty Care / Level IV NICU Level III – plus located in an institution with the capability to provide surgical repair of complex congenital or acquired conditions.
-Maintain a full range of pediatric subspecialists (medical, surgical, anesthesia) on site.
-Facilitates transport and may be involved with neonatal outreach education.8
+• Subspecialty Care / Level IV NICU Level III plus has the capacity to provide surgical repair of complex congenital or acquired conditions.
+Has ability to provide ECMO.
+Has a broad range of subspecialists (medical, surgical, anesthesia) on site.
+Facilitates transport and provides outreach to lower-level facilities.